Vari in Your Code

 Furthermore, non-secret variables can be accessed on local developers machines through the use of the myvar.get() method.

-Secret variables, on the other hand, may only be used in server functions running on PolyAPI’s servers.
+Secret variables, on the other hand, may only be used in server functions running on PolyAPI’s servers, or in a PolyAPI api function.

 Conclusion